 The entire complex is part of the city of Berlin’s Special Fund for General Public Provisions, the Sondervermögen für Daseinsvorsorge, or SODA for short.
 The section of the complex at Wilhelmstrasse 67 now houses the Einstein Center Digital Future.

 From 2019, the building will be renovated by BIM Berliner Immobilienmanagement GmbH on behalf of the Berlin Senate.
 Once completed, the building will again be a home for research and learning in the heart of Berlin.
-The Hertie School of Governance is planning to move in as the main tenant in 2022.
+The is planning to move in as the main tenant in 2024.
 The Berlin University Alliance will also be based here.